Bon Appétit (song): Critical reception

-Chart performance
+Commercial performance

+In the United States, the song opened at number 76 on the Billboard Hot 100 dated May 20, 2017, with first week digital downloads of 18,000 copies and an airplay audience of 3.8 million.
+Following the music video's release, it re-entered at number 59 and debuted on the Streaming Songs chart at number 36 with 11.7 million streams.
+It also peaked at number 28 on the Hot Dance Club Songs chart, thus breaking her streak of 18 consecutive number-one singles on the chart.
+The song has been certified platinum by the Recording Industry Association of America for equivalent sales of 1,000,000 units in the United States.

 In Australia, the track debuted at number 35 on the ARIA Charts with sales of 4,358 copies.
 In the United Kingdom, it entered at number 40 on the UK Singles Chart.
 It later ascended to number 37 in the nation.

-In the United States, the song opened at number 76 on the Billboard Hot 100 dated May 20, 2017, with first week digital downloads of 18,000 copies and an airplay audience of 3.8 million.
-Following the music video's release, it re-entered at number 59 and debuted on the Streaming Songs chart at number 36 with 11.7 million streams.
-It also peaked at number 28 on the Hot Dance Club Songs chart, thus breaking her streak of 18 consecutive number-one singles on the chart.
 In Canada, "Bon Appétit" entered at number 41 before rising to number 14.
 In France, the song debuted at number 37 on May 5, 2017.
 Following Perry's performance on The Voice: la plus belle voix on June 4, 2017, the song peaked at number 9 on the Download chart.

 Music video

-Dent De Cuir directed the song's music video, which was released on May 12, 2017 and features chef Roy Choi.
+Dent De Cuir directed the song's music video, which was released on May 12, 2017, and features chef Roy Choi.
 It first shows Perry wrapped in plastic before chefs cut the wrapping open and "start kneading her like dough" before she is boiled in a pot with carrots and prepared like a food while singing her lyrics and Choi serves her as a meal to various cannibalizing patrons.
 Migos watch and rap their verses as Perry rings the bell, signaling them to turn a switch allowing her to turn the tables on the patrons.
 In a scene heavily inspired by the 1988 film Beetlejuice, the patrons are then bound, gagged and then dismembered by the chefs as Perry then dances on a pole.
 Perry then is served a pie containing dismembered body parts of the patrons.

+Upon its release, the music video received mixed reviews.
 Brian Josephs of Spin criticized the video as "uncomfortable to watch", and wrote that it is "Weird as Hell".
 Writing for Entertainment Weekly, Nolan Feeney called it both "eye-catching" and "as creepy as it is bonkers".

-The video accrued over 16 million views within 24 hours on YouTube, the most since Adele's "Hello" music video.
+Commercially, the video accrued over 16 million views within 24 hours on YouTube, the most since Adele's "Hello" music video.

-At the 2017 MTV Video Music Awards, it was nominated for "Best Art Direction".

-As of December 2022, the music video has 1.2 billion views on YouTube.